Agent 355: Biography

 The only direct reference to 355 in any of the Culper Ring's missives (1778–1780) appears in a letter from Abraham Woodhull ("Samuel Culper Sr.") to General George Washington, where Woodhull describes her as "one who hath been ever serviceable to this correspondence."

+Agent 355's contributions to the Culper Spy Ring were instrumental to its success.
+Operating within British-controlled territory, she gathered valuable intelligence on troop movements, supply routes, and strategic military plans.
+Women spies were often more successful as military men were looser-lipped with women than with men.
+Utilizing her discretion and resourcefulness, Agent 355 transmitted vital information to her handlers, enabling General George Washington to make informed decisions that often proved decisive on the battlefield.
+Although barred from military service, women actively contributed to the war efforts through espionage.
+When British soldiers lodged in colonial homes, some women seized the opportunity to gather intelligence, capitalizing on loose lips.
+Often, these female spies proved more adept at concealing their activities and achieving success than their male counterparts.

-The true identity of 355 remains unknown, but some facts about her seem clear.
+While the true identity of 355 remains unknown, some facts about her seem clear.
 She worked with the American Patriots during the Revolutionary War as a spy, and was likely recruited by Woodhull into the spy ring.
 The way the code is constructed indicates that she may have had "some degree of social prominence."
 She was likely living in New York City at the time, and at some point had contact with Major John André and Benedict Arnold.
 One person who has been named as the possible identity of Agent 355 was Anna Strong, Woodhull's neighbor.
-Strong allegedly helped the Culper Ring by signaling to its members the location of Caleb Brewster, who raided British shipments in his whaleboat around Long Island Sound after he was given a secure location by Strong.
+Strong was a crucial part of helping the Culper Ring by signaling to its members the location of Caleb Brewster, who raided British shipments in his whaleboat around Long Island Sound after he was given a secure location by Strong.Strong's method of communication was ingenious: she used her laundry as a signaling system.
+Hanging a black petticoat indicated that a message was ready for pickup, while the number of handkerchiefs corresponded to a secret pickup location.
+Abraham Woodhull, the leader of the Culper Ring operative, monitored her signals from his place next door and translated the messages.
+After deciphering the codes, he transported the information to Caleb Brewster, another Culper Ring operative.
+He transported the messages and rode for weeks to deliver the messages with the help of others, ensuring a clear passage for the couriers and indicating the message's retrieval point.